bbcmicrobit/micropython/docs/compass.rst

 .. py:function:: calibrate()

     Starts the calibration process.
-After this is called, the user should lay the board flat on the table and rotate it horizontally, until the process is finished.
+An instructive message will be scrolled to the user after which they will need to rotate the device in order to draw a circle on the LED display.

 .. py:function:: is_calibrated()

     Returns ``True`` if the compass has been successfully calibrated, and returns ``False`` otherwise.

-.. py:function:: is_calibrating()

-    Returns ``True`` if the calibration process is in progress, and ``False`` if it has finished or hasn't been started yet.

 .. py:function:: clear_calibrarion()